-Travelling by train is my favourite form of transport both here in the UK and on the continent.
+Travelling by train with a dog is my favourite form of transport both here in the UK and on the continent.
 I like the way that you can see the world go by on the journey as well as being able to stretch your legs and stand in the doorway.
-Outside of peak times there is usually plenty of spare seats from my experience but all bets are off at popular times where I have many times sat in the doorways.
+Outside of peak times, there is usually plenty of spare seats from my experience but all bets are off at popular times where I have many times sat in the doorways.

 UK Scenic Train Lines

 - Stroud to Kemble in Gloucestershire which follows a valley uphill along the river Frome.

 - From Exeter To Dawlish Warren taking in views of the River Exe estuary.